 ACu /Ages * p

-Basically the filling factor decreases at constant total copper cross section with single wires getting finer.
-Since the area associated with intermediate air spaces and enamel increases disproportionately, also the litz wire outer diameter and total cross section rises.
-The same is true for a constant given outer diameter, since here conversely the copper cross section has to be reduced successively.
+The filling factor decreases at constant total copper cross section while the single wires getting finer.
+Since the area associated with intermediate air spaces and enamel increases disproportionately, the litz wire outer diameter and total cross section rises.
+The same is true for a constant given outer diameter, since the copper cross section has to be reduced successively.

 The charts below show this relationship by means of a litz wire with constant copper cross section and several single wires of different diameter.

-By compacting round shaped litz wires to square profiles the filling factor can be further increased, see succeeding chart, green line.
+By compacting round shaped litz wires to square profiles the filling factor can be further increased, the geen line represents below.

 In this case the closer proximity of neighboring windings make it possible to increase the coil-filling factor once again.
 Use of single wire diameters thicker than 0,100 mm (38 AWG) are preferred, since litz wires constructed of finer individual wires become more sensitive in their ability to absorb mechanical stress.

 This factor depends upon the litz wire filling factor and the packing factor of the coil windings.